Title 201 | Chapter 029 | Regulation 030REG

 The failure, without good cause, of any certificate holder or applicant to file a written, legible, verified response when due shall be considered a violation of 201 KAR 29:020 §2(5) and an admission of the allegations stated in the complaint.(6)

-The executive director or designee shall have the authority to direct any investigation and shall possess any and all powers possessed by the board in regard to investigations.(7)
+The executive director or designee may direct any investigation and shall possess any and all powers possessed by the board in regard to investigations.(7)

 Each complaint shall be investigated as necessary and as promptly as possible, and presented to the board for review and a finding of probable cause or no probable cause to believe a violation of KRS Chapter 314A or 201 KAR Chapter 29 has occurred.
 A probable cause finding or no probable cause finding shall be determined on a majority vote of a quorum of the board, and shall be recorded in the board meeting minutes.(8)

-The executive director shall further be empowered to order the attendance of any certificate holder or applicant at an investigative meeting regarding any complaint.(9)
+The executive director may order the attendance of any certificate holder or applicant at an investigative meeting regarding any complaint.(9)

 The failure, without good cause, of any certificate holder or applicant to attend an investigative meeting when requested shall be considered a violation of 201 KAR 29:020 §2(5).(10)